pisuthd/kilodex/README.md

 }
 ```

+- Pool reserves are stored publicly to enable transparent price discovery
+- Pricing follows the classic constant-product formula: `x * y = k`
+- LP total supply is tracked at the pool level, while individual LP positions remain private
+- Policy rules are represented as commitments (hashes) and enforced via ZK proofs in later waves

 ### Key Functions

 **Token System Functions:**
-- `create_token()`: Initialize new token types with custom decimals
+- `create_token()`: Initializes a new token type with configurable decimals and supply
-- `mint()`: Mint tokens to specific addresses
+- `mint()`: Mints tokens to a specific address for testing and demo purposes
-- `transfer_public()`: Public token transfers for transparency
+- `transfer_public()`: Executes public token transfers to support transparent swap settlement

 **DEX System Functions:**
-- `create_pool()`: Create new liquidity pools with policy controls
+- `create_pool()`: Creates a new AMM pool with initial reserves and configuration parameters
 - `swap_exact_tokens_for_tokens()`: Execute trades with minimum output guarantees and slippage protection

-*Note: Currently in early development with core functionality implemented.
-Additional functions for advanced features, governance, and institutional controls will be added soon.*

 ## Quick Start